This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 aws ec2 authorize-security-group-ingress \ --group-id sg-000000000 \ --cidr 127.0.0.1/24 \ --port 22 \ --protocol tcp

-As an example, I used 127.0.0.1
+As an example, I used 127.0.0.1.
+In practice you would use

 your IP address.
 You can find this in many ways, one of which is simply